 It would be difficult to underestimate the importance of RAR.
 It did more than swell the ranks of anti-fascists.
 A few key RAR organisers were International Socialists, soon to re-name themselves the Socialist Workers Party.
 The relationship between RAR and SWP helped the Trotskyist movement to become an increasingly important force in the battle against the NF.
 Local anti-fascist committees were also growing in number and membership throughout 1976.
 The launch of one in Brighton was attended by 70 people.
 Tony Greenstein describes its political composition:

 It was chaired by Rod Fitch, a Prospective Parliamentary Candidate in Brighton Kemptown for Militant and the Labour Party and it used to meet at the Labour Club, 179 Lewes Road, in the basement.
-I was one of those who were in the far left, direct action, part of the opposition in the anti-fascist committee, along with the SWP/IS and students and IMG as it was then.
+I was one of those who was in the far left, direct action, part of the opposition in the anti-fascist committee, along with the SWP/IS and students and IMG as it was then.
 There were trade union delegates and a couple of people from AJEX, who we didn’t get on with.
 The Anti- Fascist Committee leafleted the whole of Brighton.

 Differences and divisions in the anti-fascist movement over the acceptable forms of resistance, peacefully opposing the NF or physically stopping them, did not disappear with the optimism of RAR or the growth of the local committees.
 Both strategies were pursued as the movement continued to expand.
 Fascist violence, such as the involvement of NF supporters in racist attacks in East London towards the end of 1976, increased the militancy of anti-fascists.